 For more than 60 years, ANSTO has manufactured a range of nuclear medicines called radiopharmaceuticals, which are used as both diagnostic and therapeutic agents in clinical settings, as well as in medical research.

-ANSTO delivers thousands of patient doses of Tc-99m to hospitals and nuclear medicine centres in Australia and the region every week.
+ANSTO delivers thousands of patient doses of Tc-99m to hospitals and nuclear medicine centres in Australia every week

 The most widely used radioisotope in nuclear medicine, technetium-99 (Tc-99m), decays from its parent radioisotope molybdenum-99 (Mo-99).
 Mo-99 is produced in Australia by ANSTO.